MicroHealthLLC/mSuite/README.md

 login with temp account admin@example.com with password admin@2018

-be sure to configure your label printer to print A8 NOT A4

 Change, configure and customize your instance.  callback uri for socialmedia setup below.